0ASLAN-dev0/SimBio-tic/README.md

-# Agent Simulation with Neural Networks
+# SimBio-tic: Agent Simulation with Evolving Neural Networks

-This project simulates a population of agents with different personalities interacting in a 2D environment.
-The agents have neural networks that guide their behavior, and their interactions and evolution are based on their decisions and environmental factors.
-The goal is to create a dynamic and evolving simulation where agents can search for food, reproduce, and interact based on their personalities.
+**SimBio-tic** is a simulation where agents with unique personalities interact, adapt, and reproduce in a 2D environment.
+Each agent is powered by a neural network, making decisions based on its surroundings.
+Over time, agents evolve through natural selection, mutation, and energy-based survival mechanics.

+---

 ## Features

-- **Agent Personalities**: Agents can have different personalities such as "aggressive", "friendly", "shy", "curious", or "neutral", influencing their behavior and interactions.
+- **Diverse Personalities**: Agents have personalities like `aggressive`, `friendly`, `shy`, `curious`, or `neutral`, which influence their behavior.
-- **Neural Networks**: Each agent has a neural network guiding its decisions based on the environment, including food, other agents, and its own energy.
+- **Neural Network Brain**: Agents use feedforward neural networks to decide how to move, avoid, or approach food and other agents.
-- **Evolution**: Agents can reproduce, and their neural networks and personalities evolve through mutation.
+- **Evolution Through Mutation**: Agents reproduce by duplicating and mutating their neural networks and personalities.
-- **Food and Energy Dynamics**: Agents need energy to survive and reproduce.
-They can gather food, which regenerates over time, but they must manage their energy carefully.
-- **Agent Interaction**: Agents interact with each other, avoiding collisions or engaging in aggressive behavior based on their personality.
-- **Simulation Lifespan**: Each agent has a lifespan, and the population evolves over time as agents live and reproduce.
+- **Food & Energy Mechanics**: Agents collect food to gain energy, which is needed for survival and reproduction.
+- **Agent Interaction**: Personality affects how agents react to others—some avoid, some engage.
+- **Lifespan & Death**: Agents have a finite lifespan and gradually die out, allowing newer generations to take over.

+---

 ## Requirements